Temple30/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

         * 3 firewalls
         * 1 SSL certificate to serve www.foobar.com over HTTPS
-        * 3 monitorind clients (data collector for Sumologic or other monitoring services)
+        * 3 monitoring clients (data collector for Sumologic or other monitoring services)

 ===============================================================